Somapacitan-beco

 Summary

-• Somapacitan-beco (Sogroya) is indicated for the treatment of pediatric patients aged 2.5 years and older who have growth failure due to inadequate secretion of endogenous growth hormone, as well as for replacement in adults with growth hormone deficiency.
+• Sogroya (somapacitan-beco) is indicated for the treatment of pediatric patients aged 2.5 years and older who have growth failure due to inadequate secretion of endogenous growth hormone, and for the replacement of endogenous growth hormone in adults with growth hormone deficiency.